 “Wait.
 Have you done your reading yet?”
 The question was for Remmy, but she was looking at both of us.

-“We did it together right after school,” I said.
+“We did it right after school,” I said.

 She nodded gratefully at me and leaned over Remmy to look at his drawing.
-I seized my chance.
-Quietly I slipped out the back door.
+I seized my chance and slipped out the back door.

-I walked down the stairs into the backyard.
+I hurried down the stairs into the backyard.
 There was a big clearing there now.
 The summer before, one of our two gum trees had gotten struck by lightning, and when it came down it toppled the other one too.
 It was pretty awesome, actually.
-But we’d never gotten around to planting anything in the backyard since, and now it was just bare soil scattered with tall grass and weeds, like someone going bald.
+But we’d never gotten around to planting anything in the backyard since, and now it was just bare soil scattered with tall grass and weeds.

 I knelt on the ground beneath our bedroom window.
-No rocks.
+No pebbles.
 No cockroaches.
 The grass wasn’t even trampled anywhere.
-Maybe elves wear light footwear, I thought.
+Maybe elves wear light footwear, I thought sourly.